How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 As mentioned, one of the main provisions of the FCRA is the 7-year limit on arrests that did not result in conviction appealing on background checks.
 However this is not the only law that will be important to know.

-The FCRA also requires that employers obtain written consent from the applicant that a background check is being performed.3 This does not apply to all background checks in the states, only those used for official reasons such as tenant background checks and pre-employment checks.
+The FCRA also requires that employers obtain written consent from the applicant that a background check is being performed.3 This does not apply to all background checks in the states, only those used for official reasons such as tenant and pre-employment checks.

 This is why individuals can hire private background check companies to perform background checks on other individuals without them knowing, as the information is being used for personal reasons, rather than official.
 However, whenever someone’s SSN is used to perform a background check, the individual is required to obtain the individual’s written consent.4